juristat/frankly/README.md

 var frankly = require('frankly').default;

+// call this however you want. we use 'doc' for shorthand, you could use $ if it's available, whatever. var doc = frankly.declareDoc;

 // create a new express app and wrap it with frankly's instrumentation var app = frankly.wrapApp(express());